MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/cfu/storage-firmware-update-driver.md

     ...
     ```

+- Must utilize CHID to limit distribution

-### Step 2 - Storage firmware update INF
+## Storage firmware update INF

-- Create Storage Firmware INF to target the SWC\\* created in Step 1 above.
+- Create  a storage firmware INF to target the SWC\\* created in the extension INF above.
+For example:

     ```INF
     [Version]